rtroulak/streamRecordingAPI/README.md

-You can use all the API endpoints to retrieve,create,edit or retrieve new channel and recording while server is running.
+Use all the API endpoints to retrieve,create,edit or retrieve new channel and recording while server is running.
 We have the complete CRUD endpoints for channel and recording (in this project we need only CRUD of channel but i  create for recordings too, maybe for future work of this project will be useful)